The 20th edition of the Reykjavík International Film Festival will take place between September 28th and October 8th, 2023.

 "People were telling me: "In Iceland you will feel as if you are on the moon".
 So I went there and discovered to Iceland the moon is boring.
 And to see movies there was really special.
 Thank you".

 Honorary Retrospective – This section offers a rare opportunity to see the classic films directed by each year’s recipient of the RIFF Honorary Award glint on the silver screen.
-Our guests of honor in 2019 ere Claire Denis, John Hawkes, and Katja Adomeit.
+Our guests of honor in 2021 were Mia Hansen-Løven, Joachim Trier and Debby Harry.

 Country in Focus – Each year we shine a spotlight in a national cinema.
-Austria was in focus in our 2019 edition.
-Our country in focus for 2020 will be shortly revealed.
+The Netherlands was in focus in our 2021 edition.
+Our country in focus for 2022 edition will be shortly revealed.

-Horror Highlights & Arctic Chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.
-We emphasize on arctic chills mixed with horror from different parts of the world to exhibit the variety of horror in its bloodspitten glory.
+Midnight chills –Horror movies and genre cinema have long since become a regular part of festival programming all over the world and now RIFF puts this genre into the spotlight.

 International Shorts – A finely curated selection of brave, artistic and delicate voices.
 With urgency and determination, these talented filmmakers make us travel beyond the borders of reality, expanding the scope of our imagination, reinventing cinema within every frame, demonstrated in this section.